Haverford College Placement Questionnaire

 Should you fill out this questionnaire?

-The answer is yes if you are a current (or recently admitted) Haverford College student who will be (or wish to keep open the possibility) of taking any of our Introductory Chemistry courses numbered 111, 112 or 115.
+The answer is yes if you are a current (or recently admitted) Haverford College student who will be (or wish to keep open the possibility for future years) of taking any of our Introductory Chemistry courses numbered 111, 112 or 115.
 These courses are required for Chemistry majors and for any student interested in attending medical and other health-related professional schools; these courses are also commonly used to fulfill the prerequisites for Haverford's introductory Biology course, Bio 200 (which is usually taken in the second year).
 The answer is also yes for Bryn Mawr or Swarthmore students who wish take these Haverford courses.

 Why do we ask you to fill out this questionnaire?